 Rurality Tier Search Tool

-In addition to helping to determine the rural rate, the rural tier is a factor in the prioritization of funding in the event eligible funding requests exceed the amount of available funding for a particular funding year.
+The rural tier is a factor in the prioritization of funding in the event eligible funding requests exceed the amount of available funding for a particular funding year.
 Accordingly, in addition to the rural tier, this tool will also display whether or not the site is located in a Medically Underserved Area/Population (MUA/P), which is another factor related to funding prioritization, and the funding priority level for the HCP site location.

-The rural tiers are based on the RHC Program definition of “rural area” under the Commission’s rules.* Each eligible health care provider (HCP) site or location is considered an individual HCP for purposes of calculating support under the RHC Program.
+The rural tiers are based on the RHC program definition of “rural area” under the Commission’s rules.* Each eligible health care provider (HCP) site or location is considered an individual HCP for purposes of calculating support under the RHC program.
 Under the RHC Telecom Program, each HCP site must fall within a rural tier to be eligible for support.

 USAC will assign each HCP with a rurality tier based on the following criteria: